ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part1.md

 console.assert(G.isAssociative === true);
 ```

-Reminder: `console.assert` does only log something when the assertion is not true.
-In our case, nothing is logged, which means that `G` is, indeed, associative.
-Yay!

 ### Unit law

 Next, we treat the unit law.
 As before, we define a helper method first which checks this for a single element.